deanwampler/spark-scala-tutorial/tutorial/README.md

 If you want to run the examples on Hadoop, choose one of the following options.

 The Hadoop vendors all provide virtual machine "sandboxes" that you can load into [VMWare](http://vmware.com), [VirtualBox](http://virtualbox.org), and other virtualization environments.
-Most now bundle Spark.
-Typesafe is working with some of the Hadoop vendors to bundle Activator and this workshop into customized versions of their sandboxes.
+Most of them now bundle Spark.
 Check the vendor's documentation.

 If you have a Hadoop cluster installation or a "vanilla" virtual machine sandbox, verify if Spark is already installed.
 For example, log into a cluster node, edge node, or the sandbox and try running `spark-shell`.
-If Spark does not appear to be installed, your Hadoop vendor's web site should have information on installing and using Spark.
-In most cases, it will be as simple as downloading an appropriate build from the [Spark download](http://spark.apache.org/downloads.html) page.
+If it's not found, then assume that Spark is not installed.
+Your Hadoop vendor's web site should have information on installing and using Spark.
+In most cases, it will be as simple as downloading an appropriate Spark build from the [Spark download](http://spark.apache.org/downloads.html) page.
 Select the distribution built for your Hadoop distribution.

-Assuming you don't have administration rights, it's sufficient to expand the archive in your home directory on a cluster node, edge node, or within the sandbox.
-Then add the `bin` directory under the Spark installation directory to your `PATH` or define the environment variable `SPARK_HOME` to match the installation directory.
+Assuming you don't have administration rights, it's sufficient to expand the archive in your home directory on the cluster node or edge node you intend to use, or within the sandbox.
+Then add the `bin` directory under the Spark installation directory to your `PATH` or define the environment variable `SPARK_HOME` to match the installation directory, *not* the `bin` directory.

-You'll need this workshop and Activator or SBT on the cluster or edge node, or in the sandbox.
-You can run Activator or SBT there or go through the workshop running on your local workstation, then move everything to the cluster or sandbox later to try out the Hadoop examples.
+You'll need this workshop located on the same server.
+You'll also need Activator or SBT on the server to run the examples.
+Recall that I recommend going through the workshop on your local workstation first, then move everything to the cluster node or sandbox to try running the examples in Hadoop.

 ## Starting Activator

+From now on, except where noted, the instructions apply for both your local workstation and Hadoop setup.

-Change to the root directory for this workshop, either on your local machine or in your Hadoop sandbox, cluster node, or shell node.
+First, change to the root directory for this workshop.

-To work on your local workstation, run `activator ui`, assuming it's in your path.
-If not, use the fully-qualified path to it.
+To work on your local workstation, run `activator ui`, assuming it's in your path, or use the fully-qualified path to it.
 It will start Activator and open the web-based UI in your browser automatically.
-(If not, go to [localhost:8888](http://localhost:8888).)
+(If not, open [localhost:8888](http://localhost:8888) in your browser.)

 If you prefer a command-line interface, either run `activator shell` or `sbt`.

-If you have installed this workshop and Activator on a Hadoop cluster node or edge node, or in a sandbox virtual machine, change to the workshop root directory and run the command `./start.sh`.
+If you are trying the workshop on a Hadoop cluster or edge node, or in a sandbox, change to the workshop root directory and run the command `./start.sh`.
 It will start Activator and load this workshop.

-By default, it will also start the Activator web-based UI, but you'll have to open your browser to the correct URL yourself.
-See the message printed to the login console for the correct URL (including a different port number, 9999).
+By default, it will start the Activator web-based UI, but you'll have to open your browser to the correct URL yourself, since you'll view the UI on a different machine, i.e., your workstation.
+The script prints a message to the login console showing the correct URL, including a different port number, 9999, than above.
+(A different port is used because 8888 is sometimes used for other purposes in Hadoop clusters.)

 There are options for running in Activator *shell* mode or using SBT.
 Use `./start.sh --help` to see those options.

 ## Building and Testing

-To ensure that the basic environment is working, compile the code and run the tests; use the Activator UI's <a class="shortcut" href="#test">test</a> link (or, if you're using the shell commands, run the `test` task).
+To ensure that the basic environment is working, compile the code and run the tests; use the Activator UI's <a class="shortcut" href="#test">test</a> link or the shell/sbt command `test`.

 All dependencies are downloaded, the code is compiled, and the tests are executed.
 This will take a few minutes the first time and the tests should pass without error.
 (We've noticed that sometimes a timeout of some kind prevents the tests from completing successfully, but running the tests again works.)

-Note that tests are provided for most, but not all of the examples.
-Also, they run Spark in *local mode*, in a single JVM process without using Hadoop.
-This is a convenient way to develop and test the logic of your applications before testing and deploying them in a cluster.
+Tests are provided for most, but not all of the examples.
+The tests run Spark in *local mode* only, in a single JVM process without using Hadoop.

 ## Running the Examples